Tom-Nagy/walking-around/README.md

 ### Images

 The hero image is important for the UX and is large, open and trigger the will to explore the website.
 A gallery page is part of the website.
-They will be pictures of scenery, path and walks in general.
+There will be pictures of scenery, paths and walks in general.

 ### Styling and Feeling